ehsanonline/SolidWorks_Practice/README.md

-# SolidWorks_Practice-
+# SolidWorks_Practice
-my Solidworks training projects
+Feel free to tell me my mistakes or use the files for yourself!